AFRICAN COMMUNITY FUND

 10.1.
 Electronic Transferability:

-- Shares within the same class may be exchanged electronically without limitation, subject to applicable international laws, sanctions regimes, and Know Your Customer (KYC) protocols.
+- Shares may be exchanged electronically without limitation, subject to applicable international laws, sanctions regimes, and Know Your Customer (KYC) protocols.

 - The Executive Committee shall establish policies to ensure compliance with anti-money laundering (AML) and counter-terrorism financing (CTF) obligations.